inbo/tutorials/content/tutorials/spatial_standards_raster/index.md

     ## x [x]
     ## y [y]

-The `stars` package has additional efficient geospatial algorithms that make it worth using, even for simple raster layers\!
+The `stars` package has a number of efficient geospatial algorithms that make it worth using, even for simple raster layers\!

 1. CRS = coordinate reference system